 Lucy Egberg is an Associate Attorney at Wilson Law Group, where she practices immigration law.
 She has experience representing clients in immigration and criminal court.
 She received her JD from William Mitchel College of Law, where she was a member of the Latin Law Student Association.
 Lucy’s undergraduate degree was in Journalism with an emphasis in Public Relations and dual minors in Political Science and Leadership.
 While in law school, she participated in the Immigration Law Clinic.
 Representative cases included U visas, family visa petitions, and master calendar hearings.
 Prior to joining Wilson Law Group, Lucy was a law clerk and a certified student attorney at the Ramsey County Public Defender’s Office.
 She represented clients on record before the court during first appearance and arraignments and negotiated plea deals for misdemeanors and bail conditions in felony court.
 In addition, Lucy was a legal intern at the Southern Minnesota Regional Legal Services.
 Lucy has international travel experience throughout Asia, South America, and Europe.
 Throughout her life, Lucy has spent a substantial amount of time in Bolivia, studying, volunteering, and visiting family.
 Lucy is licensed to practice law in the State of Minnesota and is a member of the American Immigration Lawyers Association.
 She is fluent in Spanish.

 Michael D. Gavigan is an Associate Attorney at Wilson Law Group.
-Michael is licensed to practice in New York and Minnesota.
-Michael practices in the following areas: Business & Commercial Law; Business Organizations; Criminal Law; Employment Law (Employer and Employee); Family Law; and Litigation and Appeals (MN & NY).
+Michael is admitted to practice before the Minnesota Federal District Court and the State Courts of New York and Minnesota.
+Michael provides services in the following areas: Business & Commercial Law; Real Estate and Landlord/Tenant Law; Construction Law; Business Formation and Organization; Employment and Civil Rights; Family Law; and general civil litigation and appeals (MN & NY).

 Michael received bachelor degrees from the University of Wisconsin – Madison in Political Science and Psychology and also received a certificate (minor) in Integrated Liberal Studies.
 While attending school at Wisconsin, Michael was on the Dean’s List and was a member of the National Society of Collegiate Scholars, where he engaged in various volunteer activities for the Madison community.

-Yun (Wendi) Kao is a Senior Associate Attorney at Wilson Law Group, where she practices in the area of immigration law.
-Wendi focuses on employment-based immigration petitions and business development.
+Yun (Wendi) Kao is a Senior Associate Attorney at Wilson Law Group, where she practices immigration law.
+Wendi focuses on employment-based immigration petitions and strategic visa planning for professionals, including business entrepreneurs.
 She represents individuals and businesses in obtaining and renewing work authorization, receiving permanent residency, and complying with all immigration regulations.
 Wendi has significant experience working with companies operating in and out of the United States, including developing business and immigration strategies to assist with their sustained growth.
-Wendi also represents clients in family-based immigration petitions, consular processing, and naturalization filings.
+Wendi also has extensive experience in successfully handling complex visa and permanent residency issues for professionals of various occupations, particularly in the IT industry.
+In addition to employment-based filings, Wendi represents clients in family-based immigration petitions, consular processing, and naturalization filings.
 She assists clients in removal proceedings as well.

 Wendi is a graduate from the West Virginia University College of Law, and she has also earned a Master’s degree in Business Administration from West Virginia University.
 In addition, she is a candidate for a Master’s degree in Public Administration at American University, in Washington, D.C.
 Wendi completed her undergraduate degree at National Taiwan University, in Taipei, Taiwan, majoring in languages and linguistics.
 Wendi is licensed to practice law in the State of Minnesota and is a member of the American Immigration Lawyers Association.
+She is admitted to the U.S. District Court for the District of Minnesota.
 Wendi is fluent in Mandarin, Taiwanese, and Japanese.

-During law school Brooke was an active member of the Latino Law Student Association, she worked as a paralegal in private practice and served as a bilingual clerk for Hennepin County Domestic Abuse Servicer Center as an advocate for victims of domestic abuse in seeking protective orders.
+During law school, Brooke was an active member of the Latino Law Student Association, worked as a paralegal in private practice, and served as a bilingual clerk for Hennepin County Domestic Abuse Servicer Center as an advocate for victims of domestic abuse in seeking protective orders.